HazyResearch/deepdive/doc/writing-dataflow-ddlog.md

 title: Defining Data Flow in DDlog
 ---

-# Defining Data Flow in DDlog
+# Defining data flow in DDlog

 DDlog is a higher-level language for writing DeepDive applications in a succinct, Datalog-like syntax.
 Here we focus on describing the general language features for defining the data flow in a DeepDive application.